Ambarella (AMBA)

 AI Analysis | Feedback

-John Young was elected Ambarella's CFO in February 2024.
-He previously served as Ambarella's Vice President of Finance since December 2019 and as Corporate Controller from March 2017 to December 2019.
-Young also served as the company's Principal Accounting and Financial Officer from November 2021 to April 2022.
-Before joining Ambarella, he held various roles at Mellanox Technologies from 2009 to 2016, most recently as Corporate Controller.
-Young began his career as a CPA at Ernst & Young.
+John Young was appointed as Ambarella's Chief Financial Officer in February 2024.
+He previously held the roles of Vice President of Finance at Ambarella since December 2019 and Corporate Controller from March 2017 to December 2019.
+Additionally, he served as the company's principal accounting and financial officer from November 2021 to April 2022.
+Before joining Ambarella, Young held various financial and operational management positions at Mellanox Technologies from 2009 to 2016, most recently as corporate controller.
+He began his career as a CPA at Ernst & Young.

-Les Kohn co-founded Ambarella in 2004.
-He is recognized in Silicon Valley as a leading chip architect.
-Prior to Ambarella, Kohn was the CTO and co-founder at Afara, which was acquired by Sun Microsystems.
-At Sun, he continued to develop Afara's throughput computing technology.
-Kohn was also chief architect at C-Cube, where he led the development of three generations of digital video CODECs.
-Before C-Cube, he was a distinguished engineer at Sun and chief architect of UltraSPARC I and II, and previously chief architect of the Intel i860.
+Les Kohn is a co-founder of Ambarella and transitioned to the role of Chief Technology Advisor in November 2025, having previously served as Chief Technology Officer.
+He is recognized for his expertise as a chip architect and entrepreneur in Silicon Valley.
+Kohn was CTO and co-founder of Afara Websystems, which was acquired by Sun Microsystems.
+Following the acquisition, he became a fellow at Sun, continuing to develop Afara's throughput computing technology.
+His career also includes serving as chief architect at C-Cube Microsystems, where he led the development of multiple generations of digital video CODECs, including the first single-chip MPEG-2 and HD/multi-stream CODECs.
+Before C-Cube, he was a distinguished engineer at Sun, where he was the chief architect of UltraSPARC I and II, and co-architected the Intel i860 and National 32000 microprocessor family.

-Prior to Ambarella, Chan Lee was the director of VLSI at Afara, where he managed both the design and verification teams.
-He spent a significant portion of his career at Intel, holding roles such as manager of the silicon debug team, design manager of the first-generation Pentium 4, and manager and technical lead on the P6 (Pentium Pro).
+Chan Lee is the Chief Operating Officer at Ambarella.
+Prior to his role at Ambarella, Lee was the director of VLSI at Afara Websystems, where he was responsible for managing the design and verification team and driving key design and verification methodologies.
+He spent a significant portion of his career at Intel, holding various positions including manager of the silicon debug team, design manager of the first-generation Pentium 4, and manager and technical lead on the P6 (Pentium Pro).

 AI Analysis | Feedback